 When you run a business, you want to impress new customers, but you also want to maximise your chances of keeping hold of that client.
 Building offers and packages is an excellent way to encourage loyalty and to keep in touch with new customers.
 You can offer savings or special offers as part of a bundle or package of services, for example, or for a series of orders.
 This way, you’re offering a metaphorical carrot, but you’re not damaging your profit margin.

-You often see businesses cutting prices and running offers to drum up interest and drive sales, but discounting is not always a favourable pricing strategy.
+You often see businesses cutting prices and running offers to drum up interest and drive sales, but discounting is not always a favourable pricing strategy and sometimes other alternative pricing strategies can be more successful.
+We at Maple Accounting can help.

 If you’re looking for effective ways to impress customers without denting your finances or damaging your reputation or brand image, hopefully, this guide has given you food for thought.
 Or if you need further help just drop us an email by clicking here or call 01332 207336